 What if I can’t keep anything down?

-About 1% of women suffer from excessive vomiting in pregnancy, a condition called “hyperemesis gravidarum”.
-In such cases, the lack of food, fluids and nutrients may be harmful to their health and the well-being of their baby, if left untreated.
+About 1% of pregnant people suffer from incredibly overwhelming nausea and/or excessive vomiting in pregnancy, a condition called “hyperemesis gravidarum”.
+In such cases, the lack of food, fluids and nutrients may be quite harmful to their health, and eventually the well-being of their baby, if left untreated.
 Initial treatment usually includes IV fluids, as dehydration makes the condition worse, which in turn increases the amount of nausea, vomiting and fluid loss; longer term treatment usually involves various drug prescription.

 Nausea Survival Strategies